This post may contain affiliate links, please see our privacy policy + disclosures for details.

 Instructions

 - Heat oven to 325°F. Use plastic film to line an 8 x 8-inch baking pan leaving a 1-inch-long overhang on both ends.
 Set aside.
-Line cookie sheet(s) with parchment paper.
+Line a large cookie sheet with parchment paper.

-- Using a long, sharp kitchen knife and a ruler (yes, a ruler for reference, these don't need to be exact), cut the dough into 1/2-inch squares.
-Gently lift the squares and place them onto an ungreased baking sheet(s) 1/2-inch apart.
+- Using a long, sharp kitchen knife and a ruler, cut the dough into 1/2-inch squares.
+Gently lift the squares and place them onto the lined baking sheet 1/2-inch apart.
 Discard the plastic wrap.
 Bake the cookies in the preheated oven for 13 to 15 minutes or until the bottoms just begin to turn golden brown.
 Remove the sheets from the oven and allow to cool.

 - Package for gifting or store in an airtight container for up to 10 days.
-HAPPY HOLIDAYS!
+Happy Holidays!

 Notes